puyanwei/morse-code-translator/README.md

 Make the tests pass and complete the challenge.

-As a rule, for every Morse sentence, we should consider a space between morse letters, and three spaces between morse words (" " => " ") (also two spaces in english are equivalent to six spaces in morse).
+As a rule, for every Morse sentence, we should consider a space between morse letters, and two spaces between morse words (" " => "  ") (also two spaces in english are equivalent to six spaces in morse).

-If the morse code that is going to be translated is not valid or the spacing is not correct, you should ouput 'Invalid Morse Code Or Spacing'
+If the morse code that is going to be translated is not valid or the spacing is not correct, you should output 'Invalid Morse Code Or Spacing'

 INPUT
 boolean morseToEnglish